-You can find more information about the specific cookies we use and the purposes for which we use them in the table attached to this Policy at Appendix 1.
+You can find more information about the specific cookies we use and the purposes for which we use them in Appendix 1 of this Policy.
 You can find more information about cookies generally here: www.allaboutcookies.org.

 Providence may amend this Policy at any time without notice.
+In the event any such amendments are made, Providence will post the updated Policy to the Website.
 By continuing to use the Website and making use of our services you acknowledge that we shall process your Personal Information in accordance with the updated Policy.
-If you are not happy with any changes that we make, you should not use or access (or continue to use or access) the Website and/or our services.
-Any changes to this Policy will be posted on the Website.
+If you are not comfortable with the updated Policy, you should not use or access (or continue to use or access) the Website and/or our services.

 13. CHILDREN’S PRIVACY

 We are committed to protecting the privacy needs of children and we encourage parents and guardians to take an active role in their children’s online activities and interests.
 Our services are not intended for and may not be used by children under the age of 13.
 We do not knowingly collect information from children under the age of 13 and we do not target children under the age of 13.